calvin-mcd/universal-vault/README.md

 ## Disclaimer

-Please note that this project is a work in progress with no guarantees of a working outcome.
-No-one involved in this project is responsible for any usage issues that may arise.
-However, feel free to edit, modify and otherwise utilise these files.
+This PCB has been fully tested and is confirmed to work.
+However, no-one involved in this project is responsible for any usage issues that may arise.
+Order at your own risk.
+Feel free to edit, modify and otherwise utilise these files.

 ## License